JoergStrebel/MachineLearningEngineerND/capstone_proposal/proposal.md

 The benchmark strategy is implemented in the same programming framework as the RL agent and it is compared on the same data from the same financial products over the same time period.

+[Wang et al. - Deep Q-trading][7] also use a buy-and-hold strategy as a benchmark for their q-learning trading system.

 ### Evaluation Metrics
 The evaluation happens on a subset of the available historic data, the test set.
 The two investment strategies are evaluated using the stock data in this test set.
 The stock data contains one time series of prices per day per fund, so